ISyncPlus/Github-Repository-Explorer/README.md

 5. Client-first filtering and sorting
    - Repos are fetched once per user search (up to 30 items), then filtered/sorted in-memory for snappy interactions.

+6. Client-side pagination after filtering/sorting
+   - Pagination is applied to the filtered/sorted result so each page reflects the current view correctly.
+   - Page resets are handled when search/filter/sort changes to avoid out-of-range pages.

 ## Conscious Trade-offs

 1. Unauthenticated GitHub API requests